Global Water Cycle

 - Quantifying and reducing uncertainty in hydrological predictions

-- Improving understanding and representation of African climate: A major focus for the HadGEM3 family of models is on delivering improved predictions of climate for vulnerable regions of Africa, including predictions of extremes for critical variables such as rainfall.
+- Improving understanding and representation of African climate: A major focus for the Met Office climate prediction model: HadGEM3 family is on delivering improved predictions of climate for vulnerable regions of Africa, including predictions of extremes for critical variables such as rainfall.
 This project aims to evaluate key local processes and modes of variability, and to develop improved understanding of both local and remote influences driving African climate.
 Our particular focus is on the role of the land surface in influencing African weather and climate.

 - Examination of the global hydrological cycle in models, including their representation of the Hadley and Walker circulations, and the role of water in large-scale modes of climate variability and their teleconnections.